 - Slowly whisk in the milk until it has been fully incorporated.

-- Turn the heat down, add the nutmeg and allow the sauce to simmer gently for 10 minutes.
+- Turn the heat down, add the nutmeg and other spices and allow the sauce to simmer gently for 10 minutes.

 - Turn down the heat then add the cheese, salt and pepper and stir until the cheese has melted.